Students & Research

 How can we help?

-The RGS office is available to assist you in your research endeavours by providing information on exciting events and opportunities available for student researchers.
+The REGS office is available to assist you in your research endeavours by providing information on exciting events and opportunities available for student researchers.
 We can also help you with completing applications for research grants and scholarships.
 Student opportunities include international internships, research assistant positions, Undergraduate Research Excellence Awards, Student Research Day, NSERC USRA Awards, Canada Graduate Scholarships, and student conference presentation assistance.

 Room G290.
 Hours: M-F 8:30 – 4:30